 Kathy Love Okeetee

-Kathy and Bill Love have been breeding corn snakes and many other reptiles for decades.
+Kathy and Bill Love have been breeding corn snakes for decades.
 They were the first to capture, breed, and sell Okeetee corn snakes commercially.

 Abbotts Okeetee corn snakes are a line that was bred from the Kathy Love Okeetee.
 They were bred by Dr. Lee Abbott, another herpetologist well known on the professional breeding circuit.